PayPal Returning to the US Gambling and Poker Sites

 How PayPal Works, and What is PayPal?

 PayPal clients can store these funds, spend the funds at merchants accepting PayPal, transfer them to others with PayPal accounts, or cash the funds out via ACH bank transfer or paper check.
 In fact, in the US it is also possible to get a PayPal debit card that you can use to take money out of your PayPal account at an ATM, or because it has a MasterCard symbol, you can also spend your PayPal funds anywhere MasterCard is accepted.
 Today thousands of merchants accept PayPal including Godaddy and Moniker for domain registrations, United and Southwest for flight tickets, Tiger Direct for computers and electronics, and we’re mentioning just a few of the tens of thousands of merchants accepting PayPal in order to show how mainstream PayPal has become.
-PayPal is also the leading way to pay for (and receive cash for) items bough (and sold) at eBay.com.
+PayPal is the payment processor of choice for the majority of users on famed online commerce site eBay.

 PayPal Ownership and Successes

 PayPal was so useful for online transactions that eBay decided to purchase the service in 2002.
 PayPal was originally the result of a merger between old internet companies X.com and Confinity.